JoinColony/coding-challenge-events-list/README.md

 **Getting the date**

-Events themselves won't provide you with a date, but there's a way of fetching it using a method called `getBlockTime`, which can be imported from `@colony/colony-js`:
+Events themselves won't provide you with a date, but there's a way of fetching it by using a method called `getBlockTime`, which can be imported from `@colony/colony-js`:

 ```js
 import { getLogs } from '@colony/colony-js';